 How is IoT Revamping the Healthcare Industry

-Not limiting the connection between healthcare industry and digital transformation to digitization of records and the launch of a series of wearables, which include wristbands, eye lenses, watches, RIFD (Radio Frequency Identification) gears and more; there is more that has been included in the realm.
+Not limiting the connection between the healthcare industry and digital transformation to the digitization of records and the launch of a series of wearables, which include wristbands, eye lenses, watches, RIFD (Radio Frequency Identification) gears and more; there is more that has been included in the realm.

 Analytics as small as the regular physical workout of your body, calorie intake etc. has become a vital part of the users’ daily routine.
-Let’s go through the below mentioned points to get an in-depth understanding of how IOT and healthcare can have a seamless connection in the near future.
+Let’s go through the below-mentioned points to get an in-depth understanding of how IOT and healthcare can have a seamless connection in the near future.

 1. The Importance of Internet of Things Analytics (IoTA)

-An example of which is, an alarming situation for CMOs when they learn that not only is there a competition in the launch of digital healthcare products but also the fact that users are losing interest in these technologies because of their rising expectations.
+An example of this is, an alarming situation for CMOs when they learn that not only is there competition in the launch of digital healthcare industry products but also the fact that users are losing interest in these technologies because of their rising expectations.
 A survey carried out last year by PwC’s Health Research Initiative (HRI) showed that amongst 1000 buyers of wearable devices in US, 52% did not use it regularly, while 10% in this 520 people had absolutely abandoned the devices.